nuest/reproducible-research-at-giscience/README.md

 ## Reproduce locally

-Open the *main analysis file* `giscience-paper-reproducibility.Rmd` with [RStudio](https://www.rstudio.com/products/rstudio/).
+Open one of the two *R Markdown analysis files* (`.Rmd`) with [RStudio](https://www.rstudio.com/products/rstudio/).
 Then select “Knit
 \> Knit to PDF” to render the document.
-We mainly use PDF output, because the paper is submitted with LaTeX.
 If you have errors rendering the whole PDF, try running each [chunk](https://rmarkdown.rstudio.com/authoring_rcodechunks.html) to locate the problem or use “Knit to HTML”.
 The document does *not* include code to install required packages.
 Run the code in the file `install.R` to install all dependencies.
-You can skip the installation of `tinytex` and the LaTeX packages if you knit to HTML or run the chunks directly from RStudio.
+You can skip the installation of LaTex (recommended to use `tinytex`) and installation of LaTeX packages if you knit to HTML or run the chunks directly from RStudio.

 ## Reproduce locally with Docker